aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

 ### Q4.
 What is the IP address of the server imreallynotbatman.com?

-- the attacker is burte-forcing the website, so the destionation is `imreallynotbatman.com` servevr
+- the attacker is brute-forcing the website, so the destination is `imreallynotbatman.com` server

 Ans:  ***192.168.250.70***